Now Reading

 About Flashsticks

 Flashsticks are sticky note flashcards that include vocabulary in your target language, the translation, pronunciations, images other cues to help you make the most of your vocabulary study.
 Flashsticks uses Post-It notes to print their flashcards so you know you’re getting a good quality and long-lasting product.
 I placed my notes on a variety of surfaces and they stayed right where I put them until I was ready to take them down.
 The only surface I really had any issue with was one that was a bit dusty.
 The flashcards are broken up into three different levels; beginner, intermediate and advanced.
 There are 100 to 200 unique words in each pack including nouns, verbs, adjectives, and adverbs.
 The box sets have 600 words.
 The purchase of Flashcards gives you access to their app, which provides you with the pronunciation of the words by native speakers.
 You simply have to hover your phone or smart device over one of the cards to get started.
-If you want to try the app out, you can visit this page and get a few free flashcards to practice with.
 They are currently available in French, Spanish, Italian, German, Mandarin, Portuguese, English, and British Sign Language.

 My Thoughts